mastodon/documentation/content/en/admin/scaling.md

 bundle exec sidekiq -q default
 ```

-To run just the `default` queue.
+This command will run just the `default` queue.

 Sidekiq processes queues by first checking for tasks in the first queue, and if it finds none, it then checks the subsequent queue.
-Consequently, if the first queue is overfilled, tasks in the other queues may experience delays.
+Therefore, if the first queue is overfilled, tasks in the other queues may experience delays.

-As a solution, it is possible to start different Sidekiq processes for the queues to ensure truly parallel execution, by e.g. creating multiple systemd services for Sidekiq with different arguments.
+It is possible to start different Sidekiq processes for the queues to ensure truly parallel execution, by e.g. creating multiple systemd services for Sidekiq with different arguments.

-**Make sure you only have one `scheduler` queue running!!**
+**Make sure you only have one `scheduler` queue running!**

 ## Transaction pooling with PgBouncer {#pgbouncer}

 ### Why you might need PgBouncer {#pgbouncer-why}

 If you start running out of available PostgreSQL connections (the default is 100) then you may find PgBouncer to be a good solution.
-This document describes some common gotchas as well as good configuration defaults for Mastodon.
+This document describes some common gotchas, as well as good configuration defaults for Mastodon.

 User roles with `DevOps` permissions in Mastodon can monitor the current usage of PostgreSQL connections through the PgHero link in the Administration view.
 Generally, the number of connections open is equal to the total threads in Puma, Sidekiq, and the streaming API combined.